Submit your proposal for the 2026 Temple from October 1 through October 31, 2025!

 A design that is not based on a particular religion, belief, or theme, as the Temple is meant to be inclusive for all Black Rock City citizens

-In the spirit of sustainability, we are especially interested in moderately scaled designs; bigger isn’t better.
+In the spirit of sustainability, we are especially interested in moderately scaled designs; bigger isn’t better

 Eligibility and Requirements

-The artist(s) of the Temple must have been to Black Rock City at least once and they must have participated in building something while there, preferably a relatively large or complex art project.
+The lead artist(s) of the Temple must have been to Black Rock City at least once and they must have participated in building something while there, preferably a relatively large or complex project.
 The environment and culture in BRC is unlike anywhere else, and having build experience on playa will ensure greater success for the Temple artist and crew.
 Ideally the lead artist will also have significant experience leading a team and fundraising.

 A. The selection is made by an art grant committee that has a long history of being involved with Burning Man Arts’ annual grant cycles and award processes.
 This committee has extensive personal experience in creating and managing art on playa, particularly the Temple.

-We make our selection from the proposals that are submitted; most years we receive about a dozen applications.
-The committee reads and discusses every submission.
 We look for designs with strong visual appeal that meet the criteria and can feasibly be built in a short time frame.
 We appreciate proposals that include well-crafted images that give us a good idea of the proposed concept.
-And in the spirit of sustainability, we are especially interested in moderately scaled designs; bigger isn’t better.
+And in the spirit of sustainability, we are interested in moderately scaled designs; bigger isn’t better.

 Because we partner so closely with the lead artist, and because this project is as much about community as about construction, we’re especially interested in selecting someone with integrity whose values are aligned with our culture, who possesses a balance of leadership skills and humility, and who is motivated by offering a gift to the community.
-We check references and conduct interviews with a short list of finalists before making our decision.
+We check references and conduct interviews with a short list of finalists before making a decision.

 Eligible for Grant Funding